 [Update, Aug.
 28: GWU’s Milken Institute released its report, estimating excess deaths at between 2,658 and 3,290, with a midpoint of 2,975, in the six months after the storm made landfall.
 This is a longer period of research than previous studies; GWU estimated 2,098 excess deaths through December (the period also covered by the Harvard study) and 1,271 for September and October (the period covered by most of the other studies).
 GWU said it counted until February because people continued to die at anomalous rates long after the storm, as the island struggled with infrastructure failures and political infighting.
 After the release of the report, the government of Puerto Rico embraced 2,975 as the official death toll.]

 All too often, the news media grabs onto a number in an academic report and puts it in headlines, ignoring the caveats deep in the report.
 Given that this report is based on a survey, with potentially huge margins of error, it should be treated cautiously.
 Five other studies, based on preliminary death certificate data, have all come up with much lower numbers – about 1,000 in the two weeks after the storm.

 That’s still 15 times higher than the official count, which is bad enough.
 But it’s an egregious example of false precision to cite the “4,645” number without explaining how fuzzy the number really is.

-On the face of it, there should not be thousands of missing people in Puerto Rico.
 Given the large confidence interval for the Harvard study, it seems more likely that the true number is closer to the lower limit in the range, along the lines of previous studies – and not the number that has been so prominently in the news.

 Send us facts to check by filling out this form